 I am building this aquarium in the middle of the room and giving it a star/circular shape.
 I plan on making it a tall aquarium.

-I use Stone Brick Stairs to surround the Sand and to also place the Glass on top of it, so that I get most out of my Sand.
-After I raise the Glass wall a little bit I fill the very bottom of the aquarium with a single ‘layer’ of Water, just one block tall.
+I use stone brick stairs to surround the sand and to also place the glass on top of it, so that I get most out of my space.
+After I raise the Glass wall a little bit I fill the very bottom of the aquarium with a single ‘layer’ of water, just one block tall.

-This also helps me see if the blocks I am using are going to keep the Water in.
-In the case they don’t and I accidentally flood my house I can easily remove the water within Minecraft.
+This also helps me see if the blocks I am using are going to keep the water in.
+In the case they don’t and I accidentally flood my house I can easily remove the water.